NellielProject/Nelliel/README.md

 ## Optional Requirements
 These are optional things that Nelliel or one of its libraries can utilize for extra features or performance increases.
 They are not required and the software will work fine without them:
-- ImageMagick
-- Imagick (PECL extension)
-- GraphicsMagick
+- ImageMagick or GraphicsMagick
-- Gmagick (PECL extension)
+- Imagick or Gmagick (PECL extensions)
 - mbstring

 ## Installation